Save This Recipe

 -

-Replace every few days, especially if it gets wet.
+Just remember to refresh the coffee every few days, especially if anything gets damp.

 2. Coffee Spray (Mosquitoes, take the hint)